goofball222/unifi/README.md

 ---

 **NOTE:**

+2020-10-25:
+* Directory and tag structure was reworked to match UI community beta/official designations (no more unstable/testing/sc/stable)
+* I'm still dealying pushing 6.0 to the "latest" tag since it still doesn't seem quite ready for primetime.

 2019-08-15:
 * Dropping -debian-nomongo tags from auto-build/Docker Hub.
 The cloud configuration with multiple tags per-build setup, and recreating build rules to change the latest version of each release makes it tedious to maintain.
 It will also improve build times.
 The Dockerfiles and setup for it will remain in the GitHub repo and can be built locally if needed/wanted.